Bill Beaufort

 C. William "Bill" Beaufort (July 24, 1913 – 2000) was an American politician.
 He served as a Democratic member for the 11th district of the Florida Senate.

 Life and career

 Beaufort was born July 24, 1913, in Graniteville, South Carolina.

 Beaufort was chairperson of the Florida Development Commission.

-In 1968, Beaufort was elected to the Florida Senate, succeeding William T. Stockton Jr. He served until 1972, when he was succeeded by James Glisson.
+In 1968, Beaufort was elected to the Florida Senate, succeeding William Stockton.
+He served until 1972, when he was succeeded by James Glisson.